drawbuildplay/drawbuildplay.github.io/content/blog/15-charming-bridal-shower-ideas/index.md

 ## Secret Garden
-Image Description: An enchanted garden setup with whimsical fairy lights, hidden nooks with cushions, and floral archways.

 Create a secret garden vibe with lush greenery, hidden seating areas, and floral archways.
 Use fairy lights for a magical touch, and perhaps serve fairy garden-inspired treats.

 {{<imgproc "images/secret-garden.jpeg" Resize "600x" >}}{{</imgproc>}}